 Public Adoption (Adoption from Foster Care)

-These children and older youth are looking for parents who believe they can meet their needs and challenges while appreciating the reward of making small changes that lead to a lifetime of hope and success.
-If you are ready to make a lifetime commitment, we encourage you to continue learning more about adopting children from foster care.
+These children and older youth are looking for parents who believe they can meet their needs and challenges while appreciating the rewards of making small changes that lead to a lifetime of hope and success.
+If you are ready to make a lifelong commitment, we encourage you to learn more about adopting children from foster care.

 Relative Adoption